lwe-blog/lwe-blog/_posts/2016-7-25-first-post.md

 ---

 We're starting a theory student blog!
-The idea is, this is a collaborative blog about theoretical computer science, where students can post about interesting things we're learning / have learnt.
+The idea is, this is a collaborative blog about theoretical computer science, where people can post about interesting things they're learning / have learnt.
 The goal is to help everyone learn from each other, and also have a forum for student discussion.

 Hopefully this will help make TCS concepts more accessible: Sometimes reading